-Duncan Bennett, MFT, PhD, CGP, has 25 years of experience as a group therapist in a variety of agency, academic, and private practice settings.
+Duncan Bennett, LMFT, PhD, CGP, has 25 years of experience as a group therapist in a variety of agency, academic, and private practice settings.
 He is a member of the American Group Psychotherapy Association and is on the National Registry of Certified Group Psychotherapists (CGP).
 Duncan has taught Group Dynamics at JFK University in Pleasanton and at CIIS in San Francisco for over a decade.
 He has been offering groups during the past fifteen years at his full-time private practice in Oakland.

-Wendy Brown, MFT, CGP, is a Certified Group Therapist with a private practice in San Francisco, for over 16 years.
+Wendy Brown, LMFT, CGP, is a Certified Group Therapist with a private practice in San Francisco, for over 16 years.
 In addition to leading an ongoing women's psychotherapy process group, she has run psychotherapy groups for young teens and for teen sex offenders.
 She has also led process learning groups and professional development groups for interns and trainees.
 And she is a 2010 graduate of the Group Therapy Training Program!

 Jim Fishman, LCSW, CGP, has a therapy and consultative practice in San Francisco, where he works with individuals, couples, and groups.
 Former Director of Men's Clinical Services at Operation Concern/New Leaf, he is a frequent presenter at the American Group Psychotherapy Association and the Northern California Group Psychotherapy Association.
 He has published in various publications on countertransference, the co-leadership relationship via dream work, HIV, and gay male sexuality.
 He is also a self-trained watercolorist and has conducted workshops on "Painting One's Mandala as a Path towards Wholeness."
 He also has been the process group/seminar leader for a local psychiatry residency program.

-Lois Friedlander, MFT, CGP, is Associate Professor, Clinical Faculty at UCSF/School of Medicine.
+Lois Friedlander, LMFT, CGP, is Associate Professor, Clinical Faculty at UCSF/School of Medicine.
 She facilitated groups in the Dept. of Psychiatry/ UCSF/ Group Psychotherapy Program for 15 years.
-She has has been facilitating therapy groups for 35 years.
+She has been facilitating therapy groups for 35 years.
 Dr. Irvin Yalom served as her supervisor and consultant.
 She sees individuals, couples, and groups in her private practice in San Francisco and Marin, as well as teaching, offering workshops, supervising, and consulting.
 She has taught Group Dynamics in the EXA Department at CIIS integrating verbal group process principles with the creative arts.
 She is a faculty member of the Northern California Group Psychotherapy Society (NCGPS), and provides Core Course Training for Certification as a Group Psychotherapist with the AGPA.

-Marianne Gunther-Murphy, MFT, CGP, is a Certified Group Psychotherapist.
+Marianne Gunther-Murphy, LMFT, CGP, is a Certified Group Psychotherapist.
 She specializes in the treatment of depression, anxiety, and complex PTSD, and includes group process as a major modality in the treatment.
 She facilitates three ongoing groups in her private practice: one for depression, one for anxiety and complex PTSD, and one general therapy group focused on deepening relationships.
 She has facilitated a variety of groups for over 20 years, including groups for Stanford University’s research projects, Alta Bates-Herrick outpatient programs, and Community Mental Health organizations, and has taught classes at Kaiser on depression.
 She co-founded the Group Therapy Training Program at TPI and has taught Group Theory at the Wright Institute, Women’s Therapy Center, The Pacific Center, and TPI.

 Mary Ann Kassier, LCSW, CGP, is co-chair of TPI’s Group Therapy Training Program committee.
 She received her MSW from U.C.
 Berkeley in 1980 and was the Director of Social services at two private psychiatric hospitals for 10 years.
 With 30 years of experience, she now runs three women's process groups and a teen girls group in her private practice.
 She is a member of AGPA and a Certified Group Psychotherapist.